Genomics Core Facility

 Library Preparation Methods Available:

-RNA methods:
+RNA methods

-Illumina Stranded mRNA Prep:
+Stranded mRNA Sequencing

-Input requirements: total RNA with RIN >7; 25 to 1000ng input.
+Input requirements: total RNA with RIN > 7; 25 to 1 µg input.

-RNA-seq library preparation that enables study of strand specific whole transcriptome library including protein coding mRNA as well as long non-coding RNA, while also preserving strand information.
-Small RNA will not be captured.
-The method is compatible with low quality, degraded and FFPE RNA samples.
-The kit specifically depletes abundant cytoplasmic RNA species (i.e. rRNA, mtRNA, globin RNA) from human, mouse and rat origin but may also be applicable to a variety of eukaryotic species (see link for species compatibility).
-Kit is FFPE compatible.
+RNA-seq library preparation that captures protein coding mRNA as well as long non-coding RNA.
+This method is compatible with low yield, as well as low quality, degraded, and FFPE RNA samples.
+The kitThis method specifically depletes abundant cytoplasmic RNA species (i.e. rRNA, mtRNA, globin RNA) from human, mouse, and rat origin but may also be applicable to a variety of eukaryotic species (see link for species compatibility)

 Library preparation method used to study small non-coding RNAs (including miRNAs) responsible for gene silencing and post-transcriptional regulation of gene expression.